pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

     > **Note:**
     >
     > In the command above, `${version}` is the version of the Initializer image, which should be consistent with the TiDB version.
-Currently only `v6.0.0` and later versions of the Initializer image support **multiple Kubernetes clusters** monitoring.
+Currently, only `v6.0.0` and later versions of the Initializer image support **multiple Kubernetes clusters** monitoring.

     After running the command above, you can view all the dashboard JSON files in the current directory.